 Mod Pizza, famed for its build-your-own pizza options, could be hitting rough financial waters.
-Bloomberg sources suggest a bankruptcy filing might drop as early as next week.
+The company assumed new leadership in an attempt to avoid bankruptcy.

 This could spell trouble for the 500-plus Mod locations spread across the U.S. Stay tuned, because every one of them could be affected.